Aidil Zafuan

 Mohamad Aidil Zafuan bin Abd.
-Radzak (born 3 August 1987) is a Malaysian professional footballer who plays as a defender for Malaysia Super League club Johor Darul Ta'zim and the Malaysia national team.
+Radzak (born 3 August 1987) also known as Aidil Zafuan, is a Malaysian retired professional footballer who last played primarily as a centre-back and is currently working as an assistant coach for Malaysia Super League club Johor Darul Ta'zim.
+In his time with Johor Darul Ta'zim, he has won 26 trophies in total and making 211 appearances for the club.

+Aidil is a former member of the Malaysia U23 and Malaysia U20 squad and has represented the Malaysia national team at the 2007 AFC Asian Cup.

+Aidil has individually won 5 FAM Football Awards 'Best Defender Award' making him the only defender in the league to hold this record.
+Aidil has also won 11 Malaysia Super League title where he is the first and only player in the league history to win 10th consecutive league title with Johor Darul Ta'zim.
+He has also win 5 Malaysia Cup, 8 Malaysia Charity Shield, 4 Malaysia FA Cup and 1 AFC Cup.

+Personal life

-He is a former member of Malaysia U-23 and Malaysia U-20 squad.
-He is the older of his twin, Zaquan Adha who also a footballer.
+He is the older of his twin, Zaquan Adha who is also a professional footballer.

 Club career

 Negeri Sembilan

 Aidil Zafuan began his career with Negeri Sembilan youth team.
 He represented his hometown, Negeri Sembilan at 2004 Sukma Games.
 He won the gold medal during the tournament that took place at the Tuanku Abdul Rahman Stadium, Seremban.
-In 2005-06 season, he was promoted to the first team.
+In 2005–06 season, he was promoted to the first team.
 In his season debut, Negeri Sembilan won their first Malaysia Super League title.

 Malaysian Armed Forces

 Aidil signed a contract with Malaysia Premier League side Malaysian Armed Forces for the 2012 Malaysia Premier League season.
-He won the Malaysia Premier League title in 2012 and reached the 2012 Malaysia Cup final.
+He won the Malaysia Premier League title in 2012 and reached the 2012 Malaysia Cup Final.

 Johor Darul Ta'zim

-In 2013 season, Aidil joined the rebranded club Johor Darul Ta'zim (JDT) along with his twin brother, Zaquan Adha.
-With JDT he won the Malaysia Super League, Malaysia FA Cup, Malaysia Cup and historically part of JDT's 2015 AFC Cup winning team.
+In the 2013 season, Aidil joined the rebranded club Johor Darul Ta'zim along with his twin brother, Zaquan Adha.
+With JDT, he won the Malaysia Super League, Malaysia FA Cup, Malaysia Cup and historically part of JDT's 2015 AFC Cup winning team.
+Aidil was chosen as the club captain mid-way throughout the 2021 Malaysia Super League season after actual club captain, Hariss Harun left the club.